johnnysclai/Deep-Siamese-network-for-LRFR/README.md

 cd Deep-Face-Recognition/src
 python evaluation.py
 ```
+* where the landmarks are obtained by MTCNN face detector, and the subjects overlapped with LFW and MegaFace are removed.
+The csv files are provided here: []()

 ### Checkpoints and results
 * The original checkpoint and training log can be downloaded from here[]()